rmerom/PutYourMoneyWhereYourContractIs/README.md

 5. Charlie may fire any additional transactions he prepared in advance to get `TargetContract` into an invalid state, then calls `PYMWYCI.assertState()`.
 6. If successful, the bounty fund in `BountyManager` becomes withdrawable by Charlie.
 Otherwise, [TBD what happens with Charlie's deposit.
 Should not be given to Alice to prevent her from DoSing the bounty].

-### Constraints for `TargetContract`
+### Constraints applicable to `TargetContract`
+Constraints below apply both to `TargetContract` and to any external methods it calls (in libraries and/or external contracts).
-* Its contrsuctor should not use `msg.sender`, it should instead be dependency-injected as a parameter (it will be populated with the challenger's address upon creation of a challenge).
+* In order to allow assertions about what the contract owner should do, its contrsuctor should not use `msg.sender`.
+If needed, the owner should instead be dependency-injected as a parameter (and be populated with the challenger's address upon creation of a challenge).
-* It should not use any of the global variable, but instead use the `EnvironmentContractInterface` (as a library) passed in its constructor to retrieve those.
+* It should not use any of the global variables, but instead use the `EnvironmentContractInterface` (as a library) passed in its constructor to retrieve those.
 In production, these will simply return the actual variable values.
 In future, an open source tool would be able to replace any such calls with the direct variables to reduce gas costs.

 ### Security Aspects
 #### Protecting the Author